dukes5555/my-portfolio/README.md

 # Nick Caccese's portfolio

-This is my professional portfolio.
+This is my in progress portfolio.
 It uses AWS and ReactJS.

 ##Technologies Used